Search

 When it comes to the encoding process, both semantic and episodic memories have a similar process.

-However, semantic memory mainly activates the frontal cortex and temporal cortex, whereas episodic memory activity is concentrated in the hippocampus.
+However, semantic memory mainly activates the frontal cortex and temporal cortex, whereas episodic memory activity is concentrated in the hippocampus (amongst many other differences).
 The other areas of the brain involved in semantic memory use are the left inferior prefrontal cortex and the left posterior temporal area.

 Visual, acoustic, and meaning are the three main types of encoding used to commit information to semantic memory.